katahiromz/EGA/EGA-Manual.md

 ## Introduction to EGA

-The syntax of the EGA is similar to a C function call.
+The syntax of the EGA is similar to one or more C function call(s).
-However, in EGA, every operator is a function.
+But, in EGA, every operator is a function.

 Enter "`help`" to see all the EGA functions: